KevinKaul/KevinKaul.github.io/content/datadict/pinyin.md

 weight: 5
 ---

+> [!tip] Hint
+>
-- This document is used for Chinese Pinyin format comparison and conversion
+> This document is used for Chinese Pinyin format comparison and conversion

 ## consonant, soundproof letter